›› What challenges are ahead for electrical engineering?

 Over the last 30 years as REO UK, we’ve helped businesses tackle the issue of poor power quality in many sectors.
 We’ve now drawn on our power quality expertise to create an ebook, R30: The past, present and future of power.
 This ebook offers an extensive look at the changes in electrical engineering, the current challenges and projections for the future of the industry.

-The ebook charts the rise of EVs and renewable energy, but also takes an in-depth look at areas such as factory automation and the medtech industry.
-Engineers in all sectors can widen their understanding of the challenges facing power across all industry segments, and how they can contribute to overcome them.
-As industry continues to electrify, engineers play an integral role in ensuring the transition is smooth.
+The ebook charts the rise of EVs and renewable energy but also takes an in-depth look at areas such as factory automation and the MedTech industry.
+Engineers in all sectors can widen their understanding of the challenges facing power across all industry segments, and how they can contribute to overcoming them.
+As the industry continues to electrify, engineers play an integral role in ensuring the transition is smooth.

 REO UK’s book, R30: The past, present and future of power, is set for release in Autumn 2019.
-To register to receive a free copy of the book, click here.← Back to News
+To register to receive a free copy of the book, click here.